 palak khichdi recipe – here is a one pot meal of mung lentils and rice khichdi with spinach (palak) and peanuts . easy to prepare as well as healthy and light on the stomach. in this palak khichdi, the addition of spinach and peanuts gives a lot of nutrition boost to the otherwise healthy khichdi.

-the palak khichdi has a consistency like that of a thick porridge and not like that of a pulao. you can easily adjust the consistency as per your preference by adding less or more water. its easy to digest and makes an excellent food for small kids and convalescing people. another similar recipe you can make with palak and rice is palak biryani.
+the palak khichdi has a consistency like that of a thick porridge and not like that of a pulao. you can easily adjust the consistency as per your preference by adding less or more water. its easy to digest and makes an excellent food for small kids and convalescing people. other similar recipes you can make with palak and rice is palak biryani and palak pulao recipe.

-serve palak khichdi with plain curd/yogurt or raita or with pickle. there are few more khichdi recipes in the blog like chana dal khichdi, bengali moong dal khichdi, vegetable khichdi, sabudana khichdi and moong dal khichdi recipe.
+serve palak khichdi with plain curd/yogurt or raita or with pickle. there are few more khichdi recipes in the blog like bengali moong dal khichdi, vegetable khichdi, sabudana khichdi and moong dal khichdi recipe.

 palak khichdi recipe below: